01mf02/jaq/README.md

 - [x] Breaking (`label $x | f | ., break $x`)
 - [x] String interpolation (`"The successor of \(.) is \(.+1)."`)
 - [x] Format strings (`@json`, `@text`, `@csv`, `@tsv`, `@html`, `@sh`, `@base64`, `@base64d`)
+- [x] Image display: Use the `--img auto` flag to automatically detect and display base64-encoded images using Sixel in the terminal.

 ## Paths